 Even if you become a citizen of Bolivia, if you keep your citizenship in your country of origin, you may be liable to pay taxes in both countries on certain types or amounts of income, even if your income is generated in Bolivia.

 If you apply for Bolivian citizenship based on your marriage to a Bolivian national, and then divorce, the laws concerning division of property may be very different in Bolivia than what you might assume based on the laws in your country of origin.
-Inform yourself fully in advance.
+Inform yourself fully in advance, including becoming informed about Bolivia's laws concerning prenuptial agreements and whether or not they are enforceable.

 If you apply for Bolivian citizenship because you are married to a Bolivian national, and you later divorce, you may find yourself unable to leave Bolivia with your children.
 If you divorce, and you then wish to leave Bolivia but your Bolivian ex-spouse does not, you will need permission from your Bolivian ex-spouse to leave the country with your children.
 He or she may not be willing to grant you permission to leave.
 Be forewarned that the above is true even if you are only living in Bolivia as a resident.

 We do our best to keep up with these changes and adjust the information on our pages accordingly, and all of the information we provide is gathered directly from visits to Bolivian authorities and/or the websites of the Bolivian Immigration Service and Ministry of Foreign Affairs.
-However, the content on this website should never be considered legal advice by you and we do recommend that you inform yourself fully prior to applying for residency and citizenship.
+However, the content on this website should never be considered legal advice by you and we do recommend that you inform yourself fully by speaking with an attorney and/or Bolivian authorities prior to applying for residency and citizenship.